 - For brioche bread, use regular unsalted butter

 Croissant-makers will often purchase a special butter specifically for croissants, flaky pastries, and viennoiseries, called "dry butter" (beurre sec in French).
 This is also called "Beurre de Tourage."
 This butter is supposedly dryer than regular butter.
 It's formulated to create more distinct layers of butter/fat between the sheets of dough.

-Most "beurres secs" on the market hover around 82–84 % fat, which is the standard butterfat content of European butter.
-I'm not sure this special dry butter is any dryer than European butters.
+Most "beurre sec" products on the market hover around 82–84 % fat, which is the standard butterfat content of European butter.
+I'm not sure this special dry butter is any dryer than European butter.

-There is an exception: kouign amann, a layered pastry from the Brittany region specifically made with salted butter.
-The Kouign amann is known for having contrasting salty and sweet flavours, and salt is very prominent and present in these recipes, coming from the butter and even extra added salt.
+There is an exception: Kouign Amann, a layered pastry from the Brittany region specifically made with salted butter.
+The Kouign Amann is known for having the contrast of salty and sweet flavours.
+Salt is very prominent and present in these recipes, coming from the butter and even extra added salt.